Jonah Radebaugh: Professional career

+Köping Stars

 On September 15, 2020, Radebaugh signed his first professional contract with Köping Stars of the Swedish Basketball League.

+Riesen Ludwigsburg

 On December 15, Radebaugh chose to take advantage of a clause that made it possible to break the contract with Stars if a team from abroad wanted him.
 He signed a try-out contract with Ludwigsburg, second in the German Bundesliga season 2019/2020.
 On December 29, Radebaugh played his first game with the team, and recorded 6 points in 10 minutes in a win against Hamburg.
 On January 2, 2021, Radebaugh got a permanent deal with ”the Giants” until the end of the season.

-On June 30, 2022, Radebaugh signed with Lenovo Tenerife of the Spanish Liga ACB.
+Valencia Basket

 On July 18, 2022, Valencia Basket announce the signing of Radebaugh, after executing the exit clause valid for Euroleague teams.

+Galatasaray Ekmas

+On July 3, 2023, he signed with Galatasaray Ekmas of the Turkish Basketbol Süper Ligi (BSL).

+On 23 February 2024, Radebaugh and Galatasaray announced that they had parted ways by mutual agreement.

+UCAM Murcia

+On February 23, 2024, he signed with UCAM Murcia of the Spanish Liga ACB.
+On March 12, 2025, he signed a contract extension with the team until the end of the 2025-2026 season.

+National team career

+Radebaugh is a member of the senior Montenegrin national team.